yuheitawaragi/Kaggle-Stanford-RNA-3D-Folding/notebooks/solution.md

 In this project, we predict RNA 3D structures from RNA sequences using an ensemble of DRfold2 and Protenix models.<br>
 DRfold2 is a deep learning model for RNA 3D structure prediction.
 It leverages the RNA Composite Language Model (RCLM) to effectively capture co-evolutionary signals from unsupervised sequence data.[link](https://github.com/leeyang/DRfold2)<br>
+Protenix is a trainable, open-source model that reproduces AlphaFold 3, a structure prediction model for RNA and proteins, on PyTorch.[link](https://github.com/bytedance/Protenix)